sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 function: create_vector_store
 ```

+> Find more information about the usage of SambaStudio hosted embedding models in the section *Use Sambanova's LLMs and Embeddings Langchain wrappers* [here](../README.md)

 ## Retrieval

 Similar to the vector stores, a wide collection of retriever options is also available depending on the use case.
 In this template, the vector store was used as a retriever, but it can be enhanced and customized, as shown in some of the examples [here](https://js.langchain.com/docs/modules/data_connection/retrievers/).